-The Experience and Process of Death, by Walter Semkiw
+New Research in the Experience and Process of Death, by Walter Semkiw, MD

 The Grace in Dying, by Kathleen Dowling Singh